Päivi Räsänen: Political career

-Career and political positions
+Political positions

-Räsänen has been characterized as a conservative.
-In 2004, she authored a small theological booklet concerning sexual related topics.
-In 2020, the head of a church body which distributed the booklet was investigated for incitement under 2011 changes to a minority protection law.
+Räsänen belongs to the conservative wing of the Christian Democrats.
+She opposes abortion, same-sex marriage, and the ordination of women, and supports the view that the man is the head of the family.

 On 12 October 2010, Räsänen was one of the participants on a live TV debate on Ajankohtainen kakkonens Homoilta special, with the topic of same-sex marriage and LGBT rights.
 As a protest, nearly 40,000 members left the state Evangelical Lutheran Church through the website eroakirkosta.fi over the next several weeks.
 At the time, this was the largest of such protests.
 Räsänen was on the show representing her party and herself as a Christian individual along with five other proponents of heterosexual rather than homosexual marriage.
 The church membership resignations were attributed by the media as a protest against her and then-Minister of Culture and Sports Stefan Wallin.
 Räsänen thinks homosexual acts are a sin and she herself does not consider her views "specifically extreme".

 When interviewed by Ylioppilaslehti on 29 October 2010, Räsänen said that she would favor Christians over Muslims when selecting asylum seekers to Finland due, in her opinion, to Muslims' "difficulties to adjust to the Finnish culture".
 Her comments were condemned as "incomprehensible and merciless" by then-Minister of Migration and European Affairs Astrid Thors and then-Minister of Culture and Sports Stefan Wallin.
 Räsänen responded to the criticism, saying her comments were misinterpreted, since she did not consider religion as the main criterion for asylum seekers' admissions, but instead she wanted to highlight the benefits of refugees' integration through religious connections.
-In practice, as minister in charge of immigration affairs Räsänen has advocated for increasing the number of refugees taken in by Finland, especially from Syria.
+In practice, as minister in charge of immigration affairs Räsänen advocated for increasing the number of refugees taken in by Finland, especially from Syria.

 In September 2012, Räsänen appointed a religiously conservative applicant, considered less qualified by the media, among six candidates to Permanent Secretary in the Ministry of Interior Affairs, which created considerable debate, especially as she had previously condemned political appointments of government officials.

-During parliamentary proceedings for Finland's application to join NATO, Räsänen stated:

-At great turning points in history, it has taken determination and courage to act, but also humility in the face of the unknown.
-It is known that the human equipment of the most effective is limited.
-"Except the Lord keep the city, the watchman waketh but in vain."
-That is why even today we need the same protection that Mannerheim reminded in his daily devotional order: "May God protect Finland."